 Adding a black-bellied whistling-duck to your life list is quite an achievement if you live in Kansas.
 Normally, this species is a bird of the South, preferring a tropical climate.
-Still, a vagrant or two wanders into the state almost every year, sometimes appearing as far north as Olathe.
+Still, a vagrant or two wanders into the state fairly often, sometimes appearing as far north as Olathe.
 If you are destined to be one of the lucky birders who spot a black-bellied whistling-duck in Kansas, expect to find it in a shallow pond or marsh in a quiet, wooded location.

 The black-bellied whistling-duck does not act anything like most ducks.
 It is right at home in trees, easily walking along branches.
 If disturbed, it may not even try to fly off—it may simply weave its way into the woods out of sight.

 This unusual duck is mostly nocturnal, spending the night feeding and the day resting in a tree, on a pole, or on the ground near a pond.
 Its diet consists of plants, ranging from grains to pond weeds.